wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### HAVE_DANE

-To verify Raw Public Key cert, DANE(RFC6698) add macro HAVE_DANE for dane authentification.
+This macro is a protocol that uses DNSSEC(domain lookup with crypto signatures) to allow certificates to be validated without depending certificate authority.
+This can provide a stronger garuntee of legitamicy.
+To verify Raw Public Key cert, DANE(RFC6698) add macro HAVE_DANE for DANE authentication.

 #### HAVE_DILITHIUM